Technical

 Vineyards

-Batàr originates from vineyards situated close to the winery in Ruffoli, Greve in Chianti, between 350–600 m above sea level.
+Batàr originates from vineyards close to the winery on the slopes of Ruffoli, Greve in Chianti, between 350–600 m above sea level.

-The Chardonnay comes from two distinct sites: the south-facing slopes of Casaocci Sud and the winery’s higher vineyard, Il Pallonaio.
+The Chardonnay comes from two distinct sites: the south-facing Casaocci Sud and the winery’s higher vineyard, Il Pallonaio.
 At 350 m a.sl., the galestro soils of the Casaocci Sud vineyard are flakey, hardened schist-rich clays that confer ideal fruit concentration and intense floral notes.
-Reaching an elevation of 600 m a.s.l., the galestro soils of Il Pallonaio, with their high presence of sandstone, give the Chardonnay grapes distinct, flinty gun-smoke minerality, lime zing, freshness, and tension.
+Reaching an elevation of 600 m a.s.l., Il Pallonaio, with a high presence of sandstone, gives the Chardonnay grapes distinct, flinty gun-smoke minerality, lime zing, freshness, and tension.

-Batàr’s Pinot Blanc grows on the cooler north-facing slopes beneath our cellar at 400 m a.s.l. where the galestro has broken down into its clay and schist components.
-These denser soils add to the wine its characteristic textural richness, creaminess and volume along with pleasant citrus notes.
+Batàr’s Pinot Blanc grows on the cooler north-facing slopes beneath our cellar at 400 m a.s.l., where the galestro has broken down into clay and schist components.
+These denser soils lend to the wine its characteristic textural richness, creaminess, and volume, along with pleasant citrus notes.

 Scores